 \section{Control as KL minimization}

-In this section, we introduce the class of control problems that can be shown to be equivalent to a KL minimization.
-We restrict ourselves to the discrete state and time formulation and the finite horizon.
-The infinite horizon case is obtained as limit of the horizon time going to infinity, when the dynamics and costs do not explicitly depend on time and there exist a sub set of absorbing states.

 Let $x=1,\ldots, N$ be a finite set of states, $x^t$ denotes the state at time $t$.
 Denote by $p^t(x^{t+1}|x^t,u^t)$ the Markov transition probability at time $t$ under control $u^t$ from state $x^t$ to state $x^{t+1}$.
-Let $P(x^{1:T}|x^0,u^{0:T-1})$ denote the probability to observe the trajectory $x^{1:T}$ given initial state $x^0$ and control trajectory $u^{0:T-1}$.
+Let $p(x^{1:T}|x^0,u^{0:T-1})$ denote the probability to observe the trajectory $x^{1:T}$ given initial state $x^0$ and control trajectory $u^{0:T-1}$.

-If the system at time $t$ is in state $x$ and takes action $u$ to state $x'$, there is an associated cost $R(x,u,x',t)$.
-The total cost consists of a sum of terms, one for each time $t$.
-The control problem is to find the sequence $u^{0:T-1}$ that minimizes the expected future cost \bea C(x^0,u^{0:T-1})=\sum_{x^{1:T}} p(x^{1:T}|x^0,u^{0:T-1}) \sum_{t=0}^{T} R(x^{t},u^{t},x^{t+1},t)=\av{\sum_{t=0}^{T} R(x^{t},u^{t},x^{t+1},t)} \eea with the convention that $R(x^{T},u^{T},x^{T+1},T)=R(x^T,T)$ is the cost of the final state.
-Note, that $C$ depends on $u$ in two ways: through $R$ and through the probability distribution of the controlled trajectories $ p(x^{1:T}|x^0,u^{0:T-1})$.
+If the system at time $t$ is in state $x$ and takes action $u$ to state $x'$, there is an associated cost $\hat{R}(x,u,x',t)$.
+The control problem is to find the sequence $u^{0:T-1}$ that minimizes the expected future cost